-Costa Rica in August is rainy and it is green in extreme.
-Nature shining, lots of food in the forest, so chances to see wildlife increase dramatically.
-In the Caribbean thousands of sea turtles go to lay their eggs and it is a great time to watch not only the giant mothers at night but the little ones already hatching and fight their way to the ocean.
+In Costa Rica, August is a month full of rain and extremely green.
+Nature is shining, lots of food in the forest, so chances to see wildlife increase dramatically.
+In the Caribbean, thousands of sea turtles go to lay their eggs, and it is a great time to watch the giant mothers at night and the little ones already hatching and fighting their way to the ocean.

-Usually in this time of year what you find in hotels and general attractions are students and European groups that come to Costa Rica in their summer holidays.
+Usually, at this time of year, what you find in hotels and general attractions are students and European groups that come to Costa Rica in their summer holidays.

 Costa Rica doesn’t really have seasons, as the temperature changes just a little bit from period to period, yes “period”.

-The Pacific Coast, Central Valley, Southern areas and the Central Volcanic Mountain Range, the sunny period goes from December to April, even May. .
+In The Pacific Coast, Central Valley, Southern areas, and the Central Volcanic Mountain Range, the sunny period goes from December to April, even May. .
 And then, of course, vice versa for the rainy season: From May to November.
+However, the sunny period is different anywhere on the Caribbean Coast, Turrialba, the West side of the Central and Talamanca Mountain Ranges, Sarapiqui, or Arenal areas.

-We have to realize that the climates and therefore the landscapes of Costa Rica vary considerably by sector.
+We have to realize that the climates and, therefore, the landscapes of Costa Rica vary considerably by sector.
 The coastal areas are usually hot, and the highlands are ordinarily cooler.
+The Caribbean Coast and almost all Northern Areas are generally hot and humid.
 As you travel south on the Pacific coast, moisture levels rise.
-The Caribbean Coast and almost all the Northern Area is generally hot and humid.
-And when it rains it pours.
+And when it rains, it pours.

 Costa Rica Weather Chart Month by Month: